blaxel-templates/template-sales-kpi-reporter/README.md

 To populate the Qdrant knowledge base with documents:

 1. Place your documents in the `documents` folder.
+If you do not have any documents, you can use the sample documents provided in the `documents` folder.
 2. Run the following command to import the documents:
    ```bash
    npm run fill-knowledge-base